Raziel90/personal_website/content/_index.md

           date_start: '2019-05-01'
           date_end: '2022-06-31'
           description:
-          Performed Reseach and supported PhD and Master students as member of the Advanced Robotics @ Queen-Mary (ARQ) Team.
-Main responsibilities included \:
+          'Performed Reseach and supported PhD and Master students as member of the Advanced Robotics @ Queen-Mary (ARQ) Team.
+Main responsibilities included :'
           - Contributed to and Coordinated the work of PhD/MSc students for the EPSRC MAN3 Project, involving Shadow Robotics, Ocado and Deepmind.
           - Conducted research on learning by demonstration for robot manipulation by building a teleoperation platform and a demonstration segmentation system.
         - title: LD11 Cohort Member